dala318/nordpool_planner/README.md

 ### High cost

-This was requested as an extra ferature and creates a binary sensor which tell in the current `duration` has the highest cost in the `search_length`.
+This was requested as an extra feature and creates a binary sensor which tell in the current `duration` has the highest cost in the `search_length`.
 It's to large extent the inverse of the standard `low_cost` entity but without the extra options for `accept_cost` or `accept_rate`.

 ### Starts at